idaholab/moose/framework/doc/content/source/multiapps/TransientMultiApp.md

 their start time is reached, regardless of sub-cycling.

 The [!param](/Executioner/Transient/end_time) of the sub app may also differ from the main app.
-If smaller than the parent, then the main app will continue to solve past the main app's end time, but the sub apps will not solve anymore.
+If the sub app's end time is smaller than the parent's end time, then the main app will continue to solve past the sub app's end time, but the sub app will not solve anymore.
-If larger than the parent, then the sub apps will just not solve past the main app's end time.
+If the sub app's end time is larger than the parent's end time, then the sub app will not reach its end time, since the solve will not go past the parent app's end time.

 ## Time state of TransientMultiApps